Baylor vs. Auburn College Basketball Predictions & Picks - November 7

 Baylor vs. Auburn Predictions & Picks: Spread, Total - November 7

-Tuesday's contest between the Baylor Bears (0-0) and the Auburn Tigers (0-0) at Sanford Sports Pentagon has a projected final score of 74-70 based on our computer prediction, with Baylor securing the victory.
-Game time is at 9:00 PM on November 7.
+Tuesday's game features the Baylor Bears (0-0) and the Auburn Tigers (0-0) matching up at Sanford Sports Pentagon (on November 7) at 9:00 PM.
+This matchup, according to our computer prediction, will result in a 74-70 victory for Baylor.

 Based on our computer prediction, Baylor projects to cover the 1.5-point spread in its matchup against Auburn.
-The total is currently listed at 143.5, and the two sides are projected to exceed it.
+The over/under is listed at 142.5, and the two sides are projected to hit the over.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!